bharath12b5/mvn-linux/Building-Perl-MongoDB-Driver.md

       ```
       i) _**Note:** The CPAN dialog for the MongoDB module install follows the pattern described above for `Bundle::CPAN`.
 In the first instance to accept the default answers offered, taking note of any failures._

-      ii) _**Note:** The CPAN repository is subject to continual updates which leads to occasional intermittent build, and test failures, possibly leading to a dependent module not being installed.
+      ii) _**Note:** The CPAN repository is subjected to continual updates which leads to occasional intermittent build, and test failures, possibly leading to a dependent module not being installed.
 Where a module has not been installed, it will first become apparent at run time, or in the testing (below) should a script attempt to access missing code.
 In such circumstances you can, try to reload the failed module with `sudo cpan <moduleName>`, or find the CPAN build directory (default=`/root/.cpan/build/`) to install it 'by hand', or try to install an older/later module version, or consult the documentation or 'the web' for further advice._

       iii) _**Note:** On completion more than 100 Perl modules may have been loaded into the CPAN build directory and installed on the system._

 ### Post Installation  Testing.

-   This testing is based on information at https://metacpan.org/pod/distribution/MongoDB/lib/MongoDB/Tutorial.pod and demonstrates a MongoDB connection to a remote host.
+   This testing is based on information on https://metacpan.org/pod/distribution/MongoDB/lib/MongoDB/Tutorial.pod and demonstrates a MongoDB connection to a remote host.
 A script (shown below) connects to the host and port (must be set to suit the target environment), and uses a database 'tutorial' and collection 'users' (which can also be edited).
 Information on MongoDB Installation is available at http://docs.mongodb.org/manual/installation/ .

    The script adds two users to the collection, one of whom likes 'math' and consequently is a geek.
 There are some searches on the data, and then the other user is also made a geek, and the data searched again.
 A sample of the expected output for this is shown below.

    Data in the database accumulates if the script is run multiple times.
-To aid testing, a Perl variable '$dropdata' can be set to '1', so the database will be deleted on exit.
-(Please only make this change where it can only affect this test database, otherwise important data can be lost).
+To aid testing, a Perl variable '$dropdata' can be set to '1', so the database will be deleted on exit. ( Make this change where it can only affect test database, otherwise important data may be lost).
 In addition,  more detailed output can be obtained by setting the Perl variable '$dumper = 1', and sample output for this is also shown below.

    At run time, if a required module is found missing, a message of the form `Can't locate <Directory>>/<Module>.pm in @INC (@INC contains: inc /usr/...` is issued.
 Installation of the missing module can then be attempted using CPAN commands described above, (perhaps using the `-fi` flags to help force installation).